Lilianada/Lilyslab/Content/essays/157-things-you-can-do-on-your-website.md

   - personal-website
 ---

-Building a [[digital garden]] is all fun and games until you have no idea what to add to your website to make it alive, fun and a site fr exploration.
+Building a [[digital garden]] is all fun and games until you have no idea what to add to your website to make it fun and a site for exploration.
 The checklist I provided below contains **approximately 157** distinct items and ideas for your website.

 This count includes all essential pages, social/community features, content creation ideas, interactive elements, technical improvements, accessibility, design/art, slash page ideas, and miscellaneous suggestions.

-It is a **comprehensive, categorized, and de-duplicated checklist of things you can do on your website**, combining the 82 ideas from James G’s blog, 32 bit Cafe and the additional ideas from my own diary.
+It is a **comprehensive, categorized, and de-duplicated checklist of things you can do on your website**, combining the 82 ideas from [James G’s blog](https://jamesg.blog), [32 bit Cafe] and the additional ideas from my own diary.
 Feel free to check off what you’ve done or want to do.
 This list is designed to inspire and help you build a truly unique, personal, and feature-rich website!

 #### Essential Pages & Site Structure